 • DuPont™ Vespel®

 Low-friction additives such as PTFE, oil, carbon fiber, and graphite powder can also significantly improve the wear performance of these polymers under certain conditions.
 It’s important to recognize that wear is a complex behavior that may include adhesion, abrasion, erosion and/or fatigue.
 A particular plastic may have excellent wear characteristics under one set of conditions, and poor wear behavior under other conditions.
 At Curbell, our technical experts can help you consider numerous factors that can affect performance, including the operating temperature range, the degree of outdoor exposure, the mating surface, and the presence of water or other chemicals.
-For assistance choosing the right plastic material for use in a friction and wear application, please contact us today.
+For assistance choosing the right plastic material for use in a friction and wear application, Ask a Plastics Expert.

 Plastics such as UHMW, nylon, and acetal are excellent choices for wear applications that involve sliding against mating metal parts.
 Many of these materials are available in formulations that include additives and fillers to further enhance their sliding wear performance.